dev-protocol/protocol/docs/WHITEPAPER.md

 The number of blocks between the proposal of a new Policy Contract and the end of voting.
 Once voting ends, the Policy Contract will be rejected.

-### lockUpBlocks

-The number of continuous blocks after the request to cancel Staking.
-Users can cancel the DEV that they have staked in a Property Contract, but staking will continue for a specified number of blocks after the cancellation is requested.

 ## Policy Factory

 The Policy Factory Contract generates a new Policy Contract.